mczhuge/NLSOM/README.md

 - We introduce the concepts NLSOM, which contains *society, community and agent*.
 - *Agents* will collaborate to solve the task, we called it *Mindstorm*.
-- Juergen proposed the *Economy of minds* (EOM, sec 3 in paper), but we have yet to implement it.
+- Juergen proposed the ::Economy of minds:: (EOM, sec 3 in paper), but we have yet to implement it.